 The market environment remains challenging.
 Factors such as the threat of inflation, the uncertainties in the geopolitical situation and on the financial markets, as well as the persisting corona pandemic represent a significant risk to economic development.
 Nevertheless, the LLB Group has made a successful start to the 2022 business year and can look back on a good first quarter.
 Continuing increases in net new money inflows and loans to clients have confirmed the Group’s dynamic growth.
 Both market divisions – Private and Corporate Clients and International Wealth Management – have made a balanced contribution to this performance.
 The LLB Group will strive to achieve a solid business result for the whole 2022 business year.
 The implementation of the new ACT-26 corporate strategy has also commenced smoothly.
 During this strategy period up to 2026, the focus will be on the core elements of growth, efficiency and sustainability.
 An important step in realising the strategy is the purchase of all publicly held shares of Bank Linth.
 A provisional result has already been obtained in response to the public tender offer for the shares.
 At the end of the additional acceptance period on 5 May 2022, LLB held a total of 99.69 per cent of the listed Bank Linth shares.
 Commenting on the share purchase, Group CEO Gabriel Brenna said: "The large number of shares tendered is a strategic success for us.
 It enables us to delist the shares of Bank Linth from the Swiss exchange, and thus to reduce complexity in order, as a retail bank, to focus even more sharply on clients and their requirements."

 Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
 The majority of the company’s share capital is held by the Principality of Liechtenstein.
 LLB’s shares are listed on the SIX Swiss Exchange (symbol: LLBN).
-The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
-With 1'116 employees (full-time equivalent positions), LLB is represented in Liechtenstein, Switzerland, Austria and the United Arab Emirates (Abu Dhabi and Dubai).
-As per 31 December 2022, the business volume of the LLB Group stood at CHF 98.4 billion.
+The LLB Group offers its clients comprehensive wealth management services as a universal bank, in private banking, asset management and fund services.
+With 1'168 employees (full-time equivalent positions), LLB is represented in Liechtenstein, Switzerland, Austria and the United Arab Emirates.
+As per 30 June 2023, the business volume of the LLB Group stood at CHF 102.3 billion.

 Liechtensteinische Landesbank AG